 4. Officers will not complete an MV4000 or MPD4000 when:

-The accident involved a collision between bicycles and/or pedestrians, and no motor vehicles.
-In this case, a report must be completed as "Bike Accident" on an Officer's Report Form.
+The crash involved a collision between bicycles and/or pedestrians, and no motor vehicles.
+In this case, a report should be completed as an Incident Report.

 5. Officers will submit addendum reports, (Officer's Report Form) when: